128technology/docs/docs/config_gre_tunnel.md

 sidebar_label: Native GRE Tunnels
 ---

-Generic Routing Encapsulation (GRE) is a lightweight tunneling protocol that encapsulates L3 and above in an L3 and GRE header.
+Generic Routing Encapsulation (GRE) is a lightweight tunneling protocol that encapsulates L3 traffic in an L3 and GRE header.
 The 128T Networking Platform now supports both a GRE plugin as well as native GRE tunnels.

 :::note
 This is not an SVR feature.
 No GRE tunnels will be created to send packets between peered 128T routers.
 However, a packet coming from SVR can egress into a GRE tunnel, and vice versa.
 :::

-## Sending Packets To The Tunnel
+## Sending Packets

 When a GRE tunnel is configured, sessions are set up to and from the tunnel.
-A first packet arriving at the 128T is sent to the service area.
+The first packet arriving at the 128T is sent to the service area.
 If the GRE tunnel is configured as a possible path for the service, the load balancer has the option of choosing the tunnel as the packet’s next hop.

-When the tunnel is selcted as the next hop the session sets up normally, but a `tunnel_add` action is populated on the forward flow.
+When the tunnel is selcted as the next hop the session sets up normally, and a `tunnel_add` action is populated on the forward flow.
 This action adds the appropriate headers for the tunnel.
 When a packet reaches the end of the action chain, it is properly encapsulated and ready to go into the tunnel.

-## Receiving Packets From The Tunnel
+## Receiving Packets

 When a GRE tunnel is configured, a static flow is created matching the IP addresses of the GRE tunnel.
 This static flow receives all traffic coming from that tunnel.
-The `tunnel remove` action is added and strips off the tunnel headers and forwards the packet to the normal lookup path.
-If a session exists, the packet gets a second flow hit and is processed by the corresponding flow.
-If the session for this packet does not yet exist, it is sent to the service area, where one will be created.
+The `tunnel_remove` action is added to strip off the tunnel headers and forward the packet to the normal lookup path.
+If a session exists, the packet is processed by the corresponding flow.
+If the session for this packet does not yet exist, it is sent to the service area where a session is created.

 ## Configuration